robhafernik/Dakota/README.md

 ## Weather and Data Display

-Uses Titano hardware from Adafruit, http://www.adafruit.com, along with an SCD-30 CO2/temp/humidity sensor, also from Adafruit.
+Uses Titano PyPortal hardware from Adafruit, http://www.adafruit.com, along with an SCD-30 CO2/temp/humidity sensor, also from Adafruit.

 Based on example code from Adafruit mixed with Rob's silly CircuitPython code.